antarctica/flask-entra-auth/README.md

 it has issued and can determine their validity (not revoked, expired or having insufficient scopes).
 This assumption doesn't hold for Entra tokens, so instead we validate the token using PyJWT and some additional checks statelessly.

-For convenience the resource protector is exposed as a Flask extension, including a `current_token` property that gives access to the access token taken from the request as an [EntraToken](#entra-tokens) instance.
+For convenience, the resource protector is exposed as a Flask extension, including a `current_token` property that gives access to the access token taken from the request as an [EntraToken](#entra-tokens) instance.

 ### Entra Tokens

-This library uses a custom [`EntraToken`](src/flask_entra_auth/token.py) class to represent Entra [Access Tokens](https://learn.microsoft.com/en-us/entra/identity-platform/access-tokens) (not ID tokens which can be validated with the official [MSAL](http://msal-python.readthedocs.io) library).
+This extension uses a custom [`EntraToken`](./src/flask_entra_auth/token.py) class to represent Entra [Access Tokens](https://learn.microsoft.com/en-us/entra/identity-platform/access-tokens) (not ID tokens which can be validated with the official [MSAL](http://msal-python.readthedocs.io) library).

 This class provides token [Validation](#token-validation), [Introspection](#token-introspection) and access methods of and to tokens and their claims.

-**Note:** Creating an `EntraToken` instance will automatically and implicitly [Validate](#token-validation) the token.
+**Note:** Creating an `EntraToken` instance will automatically and implicitly [Validate](#token-validation) a token.

-**Note:** Validating an `EntraToken` instance will automatically fetch the OIDC metadata and the JSON Web Key Set (JWKS) from their respective URIs, which are then [Cached](#oidc-and-jwks-caching).
+**Note:** Validating an `EntraToken` instance will automatically fetch the OIDC metadata and the JSON Web Key Set (JWKS) this specifies from their respective URIs, which are then [Cached](#oidc-and-jwks-caching).

 **WARNING:** `EntraTokens` do not re-validate themselves automatically once created.
-It is assumed tokens will be tied to a request, and that these will be processed well before they become invalid (i.e. within ~60 seconds).
+It is assumed tokens will be tied to a request, and that these will be processed before they become invalid (i.e. within ~60 seconds).

-If desired this class can be used outside the [Resource Protector](#resource-protector) by passing a token string, OIDC metadata endpoint, client ID (audience) and optionally an allowed list of subjects and client applications:
+If desired, this class can be used outside the [Resource Protector](#resource-protector) by passing a token string, OIDC metadata endpoint, client ID (audience) and optionally an allowed list of subjects and client applications:

 ```python